towa-hi/StellarUnityDevToolkit/StellarDevToolkit/Packages/com.scryingstone.stellar-sdk/Documentation~/index.md

 Two signing paths are supported:

-- `SigningMethod.PrivateKey` — the SDK signs locally with the account's secret.
+- `SigningMethod.PrivateKey` — the toolkit signs locally with the account's secret.
-- `SigningMethod.UnityWallet` — signing is delegated to an external signer (e.g., the Freighter browser wallet via the separate `com.scryingstone.stellar-wallet` package).
+- `SigningMethod.UnityWallet` — signing is delegated to an external signer.

 ## WebGL / IL2CPP